 Although God's relationship with Israel was severely strained and broken, their stumbling resulted in God's grace being poured out, in great abundant measure, on the Gentiles.
 And although the northern kingdom of Israel was never brought back to Jerusalem like the southern kingdom of Judah, there has always been a faithful remnant who believed God - and their faith is credited as righteousness.
 We catch a glimpse of Anna from the tribe of Asher who welcomed the Messiah at his birth, and we read in Revelation of the twelve gates of the holy city which are named after the 12 tribes of Israel.

 Despite its shocking storyline and display of human misery... the grace Hosea showed to his adulterous wife serves as a tiny reminder of the length and breadth and depth and height of God's love towards us and His never-failing faithfulness towards His people - for the day is coming when every promise to Israel, the Church, and all who have trusted Christ as Saviour, will be completed - and Jesus will reign on earth as King of kings and Lord of lords.

 Heavenly Father, what amazing love You have for Your people, Israel, and for Your Church, which is the Body of Christ.
-Thank You for the life of Hosea and the picture it paints of the never-failing love and mercy You show towards Your people Israel and all who believe on Your name.
-Let me never forget how You rescued me from the slave-market of sin, and I rejoice to know Your plan of redemption will one day be completed - when Jesus returns as Israel's Messiah, the Church will rule and reign with Him in His kingdom, and Christ Jesus will be crowned as King of kings and Lord of lords.
-Help me show Your love and compassion to all those who cross my path, so they may know that Jesus is Lord - and it is in His name I pray, AMEN.
+Thank You for the life of Hosea and the picture it paints of the never-failing love and mercy You show toward Your people, Israel, and all who believe on Your name.
+Let me never forget how You rescued me from the slave-market of sin.
+I rejoice to know Your plan of redemption will one day be completed, when Jesus returns as Israel’s Messiah, the Church will rule and reign with Him in His kingdom, and Christ Jesus will be crowned as King of kings and Lord of lords.
+Help me show Your love and compassion to all those who cross my path so they may know that Jesus is Lord.
+In His name I pray, AMEN.